top of page

 Both frustrations are not necessarily daily occurrences in the vehicle, especially if you are the primary or only driver.
 Then it is more of a “set and forget” strategy.

-The biggest issue is the lack of a gauge cluster – which means the driver must look at the center infotainment screen to see the speedometer.
-Thus, drivers must shift their eyes away from directly in front of them, to the screen while in motion.
+The biggest issue is the lack of a gauge cluster – which means the driver relies on the center infotainment screen for the speedometer.
+Thus, drivers must shift their eyes away from directly in front of them to the screen while in motion.
 During press drives for the EX30, Volvo reps referenced the statistic that “one can build a habit in 1,000 repetitions” as justification for expecting drivers to become familiar with the speedometer on the screen.

-Again, these are all things that take some getting used to.
-However, after a day or a week may become second nature to drivers.
+Again, these changes take some getting used to.
+However, after a day or a week, it will likely become second nature to drivers.
 Many might look at the screen for directions anyway and appreciate that everything is consolidated.

-Removing the gauge cluster would have made more sense if a head-up display (HUD) was available.
+If a head-up display (HUD) had been available, removing the gauge cluster would have made more sense.
 With a HUD, the gauge cluster information is digitally projected onto the windshield.
-While the EX90 flagship has a gauge cluster and a HUD, the EX30 has neither.
+While the flagship EX90 has both, the EX30 has neither.

 No rear-quarter window

-The last omission is a rear quarter window.
-Unfortunately, like the XC40 and other subcompact SUVs, there’s no rear quarter window.
-On a positive note, the blind spot isn’t as large as that of many 3-row SUVs, and part of it would be blocked by the rear seat headrests either way.
-A larger rear window would have been appreciated as well.
+Similar to the XC40 and other subcompact SUVs, there's no window between the C-pillar and D-pillar.
+On a positive note, the blind spot isn’t as large as that of many 3-row SUVs.
+A larger rear window would have been appreciated instead of the tailgate's high sill.

 Getting on the road

 The excellent driving position affords a clear view outward.
 It’s taller than a sedan and lower than most SUVs.
-Ride height combined with upright styling facilitates easy ingress and egress.
-It’s a comfortably designed vehicle and many larger “coupe SUVs” with sloping rooflines are more claustrophobic.
+Ride height, combined with upright styling, facilitates easy ingress and egress.
+Even better, it's not claustrophobic like many “coupe SUVs”.

 Despite its spacious interior, the tight exterior dimensions make parking a dream.
-Handling was nimble too.
-While I appreciated the power of the dual-motor tester, I only had a few minutes behind the wheel in downtown LA.
+Its handling was nimble, too.
+While I appreciated the power of the dual-motor tester, I only spent a few minutes behind the wheel in downtown LA.
 Thus, I could not fully appreciate the acceleration of one of the fastest Volvos ever.

 Powertrain